-This document is version 5.0 of the Sectigo Certification Practice Statement (CPS), created and published on February 22, 2019.
-It outlines the legal, commercial and technical principles and practices that Sectigo employ in providing certification services that include, but are not limited to, approving, issuing, using and managing of Digital Certificates and in maintaining a X.509

-Certificate based public key infrastructure (PKI) in accordance with the Certificate Policies determined by Sectigo.
+This document is the Sectigo Certification Practice Statement (CPS).
+It outlines the legal, commercial and technical principles and practices that Sectigo employ in providing certification services that include, but are not limited to, approving, issuing, using and managing of Digital Certificates and in maintaining a X.509 Certificate based public key infrastructure (PKI) in accordance with the Certificate Policies determined by Sectigo.
 It also defines the underlying certification processes for Subscribers and describes Sectigo's repository operations.
 The CPS is also a means of notification of roles and responsibilities for parties involved in Certificate based practices within the Sectigo PKI.